On the Convergence and Calibration of Deep Learning with Differential Privacy: Discrete-time DP Optimization: privacy, accuracy, calibration

 \subsection{Regression Tasks}

-On regression tasks, the performance measure and the loss function are unified as MSE. \Cref{fig:regression_loss} shows that global clipping is comparable if not better than local clipping.
+On regression tasks, the performance measure and the loss function are unified as MSE. \Cref{fig:regression_loss} shows that DP training with large $R$ is comparable if not better than that with small $R$.
 We experiment on the California Housing data (20640 samples, 8 features) and Wine Quality (1599 samples, 11 features, run with full-batch DP-GD).
-Additional experiments trained with DP-GD are available in \Cref{sec:app_regression}.
+Especially, in the left plot of \Cref{fig:regression_loss}, we observe that small $R$ training may incurs non-monotone convergence, as explained by \Cref{thm:local clipping no noise}, which is mitigated by the large $R$ training.
+Additional experimental details are available in \Cref{sec:app_regression}.